Detox isn’t something you just do in a one-week “cleanse.” Your liver is busy detoxing 365 days a year. So you need to support it every day.

 Here are some compounds and other strategies that could help support toxin elimination from your liver and the rest of your body:

-BioActive Carbons: These specialized extracts of fulvic and humic acid can bind some of the toxin-laden bile in your gut.
-That way, the toxins will be excreted instead of recirculating.
+Binders: These can help bind some of the toxin-laden bile in your gut so the toxins will be excreted instead of recirculating.
 The majority of your bile is recycled.
 (15, 77, 78)

 Fiber: Some types of fiber you consume in foods may also help bind bile in your gut.
 So, fiber is another way to encourage toxin excretion in your stools.
 This includes soluble fiber, such as found in oatmeal, legumes, and prunes.
 (79)